Hyperi0n1337/portfolio/index.md

 • Gained hands-on experience in the various phases of form-fitting textile production, with a primary focus on plastic accessory manufacturing.
 This included operating injection plastic machines to produce high-quality accessories for the textile industry.
 </p>
 **Petroleum Engineering / Value analysis - Chemical Engineer Intern**
-6/2015 • 8/2015
+6/2015 • 9/2015
 LUKOIL · Internship
 Kogalym, Khanty-Mansi, Russia · Hybrid

-• Researched and tackled pipeline corrosion issues due to chemical make-up of oil, performed cost analysis of select equipment
+• Researched and tackled pipeline corrosion issues due to chemical make-up of oil, performed cost analysis of select equipment.

-• Monitored drilling operations to ensure performance
+• Monitored drilling operations to ensure performance.
 <p align="justify">
 Collaborated with a team of experienced American petroleum engineers to foster an environment of innovative problem-solving.
 My cross-cultural perspective complemented the expertise of these industry veterans and strengthened my technical capabilities.
 </p>